richard-to/richard-to.github.io/programming/_posts/2024-05-18-mesop-jeopardy.md

 for relatively simple applications.

-We're still working on making performance improvements to Mesop, but one improvement we implemented recently is returning a diff the component tree rather than the whole tree.
+We're still working on making performance improvements to Mesop, but one improvement we implemented recently is returning a diff of the component tree rather than the whole tree.
 Typically, only a small portion of the UI will change after a user interaction.

 ## 6.4 Event Handlers